The Initiate

 Five dropped a mind message to her first re-education subject, the one she knew best and her greatest success.
 She immediately sensed his enthusiasm for the project.
 He was primed and ready for action.
 She would take care of the Time-Grid and he would set up the means for a mind-set change.

 He warned her it would be radical.
-He warned her it would be tough.
-He warned her it would take time.

 She agreed.

-Five aligned the Time-Grid: 01.01.2020.
 A nice round number; not long before The Total Tipping Point.

 She sat back.
 Watched and waited.